 We use HSBC affiliates to fund a portion of our borrowing and liquidity needs.
-At December 31, 2023 and 2022, long-term debt with affiliates reflected \$6.5 billion and \$6.0 billion, respectively, of borrowings from HSBC North America.
-The outstanding balances include:
+At December 31, 2024 and 2023, long-term debt with affiliates reflected \$8.4 billion and \$6.5 billion, respectively, of borrowings from HSBC North America.
+The outstanding balance includes:

-- \$2.0 billion of fixed-rate senior debt which matures in June 2025; - \$2.0 billion of fixed-rate senior debt which matures in September 2025; - \$0.5 billion of fixed-rate senior debt which matures in December 2027; - \$1.5 billion of fixed-rate senior debt which matures in June 2030; and - \$0.5 billion of fixed-rate senior debt which was issued during the fourth quarter of 2023 and matures in December 2028.
+- \$2.0 billion of fixed-rate senior debt which matures in June 2025; - \$2.0 billion of fixed-rate senior debt which matures in September 2025; - \$0.5 billion of fixed-rate senior debt which matures in December 2027; - \$0.5 billion of fixed-rate senior debt which matures in December 2028; - \$1.5 billion of fixed-rate senior debt which matures in June 2030; - \$0.3 billion of fixed-rate senior debt which was issued during the third quarter of 2024 and matures in September 2029; and - \$1.6 billion of fixed-rate senior debt consisting of seven equal borrowings which were issued during the fourth quarter of 2024 and mature in annual increments from November 2025 to November 2031.

 We have a \$4.0 billion uncommitted line of credit with HSBC North America.
 The available borrowing capacity under this facility is fungible between HSBC USA, HSBC Securities (USA) Inc. ("HSI") and HSBC North America, but total borrowings cannot collectively exceed \$4.0 billion at any time.
-We had no outstanding borrowing under this credit facility at either December 31, 2023 or 2022.
+We had no outstanding borrowing under this credit facility at either December 31, 2024 or 2023.